 0:59 But one day, in 1995, my mom brought home a letter from a coworker's sister.
-It read, "When you read this, all five family members will not exist in this world, because we haven't eaten for the past two weeks.
-We are lying on the floor together, and our bodies are so weak we are ready to die."
+It read, "When you read this, our five family members will not exist in this world, because we haven't eaten for the past three weeks.
+We are lying on the floor together, and our bodies are so weak, we are waiting to die."

-2:06 A huge famine hit North Korea in the mid-1990s.
+2:07 A huge famine hit North Korea in the mid-1990s.
 Ultimately, more than a million North Koreans died during the famine, and many only survived by eating grass, bugs and tree bark.
-Power outages also became more and more frequent, so everything around me was completely dark at night except for the sea of lights in China, just across the river from my home.
-I always wondered why they had lights but we didn't.
-This is a satellite picture showing North Korea at night compared to neighbors.
+Power outages also became more and more frequent, so everything around me was completely dark at night, except for the sea of lights in China, just across the river from my home.
+I always wondered why they had lights, but we didn't.
+This is a satellite picture showing North Korea at night, compared to neighbors.

-3:39 In China, it was hard living as a young girl without my family.
-I had no idea what life was going to be like as a North Korean refugee, but I soon learned it's not only extremely difficult, it's also very dangerous, since North Korean refugees are considered in China as illegal migrants.
-So I was living in constant fear that my identity could be revealed, and I would be repatriated to a horrible fate back in North Korea.
+3:40 In China, it was hard living as a young girl without my family.
+I had no idea what life was going to be like as a North Korean refugee.
+But I soon learned it's not only extremely difficult, it's also very dangerous, since North Korean refugees are considered in China as illegal migrants.
+So I was living in constant fear that my identity could be revealed, and I would be repatriated to a horrible fate, back in North Korea.

-7:02 Just as I was starting to get used to my new life, I received a shocking phone call.
+7:03 Just as I was starting to get used to my new life, I received a shocking phone call.
 The North Korean authorities intercepted some money that I sent to my family, and, as a punishment, my family was going to be forcibly removed to a desolate location in the countryside.
-They had to get out quickly, so I started planning how to help them escape.
+They had to get out quickly.
+So I started planning how to help them escape.

 7:28 North Koreans have to travel incredible distances on the path to freedom.
-It's almost impossible to cross the border between North Korea and South Korea, so, ironically, I took a flight back to China and I headed toward the North Korean border.
-Since my family couldn't speak Chinese, I had to guide them, somehow, through more than 2,000 miles in China and then into Southeast Asia.
+It's almost impossible to cross the border between North Korea and South Korea.
+So, ironically, I took a flight back to China and headed toward the North Korean border.
+Since my family couldn't speak Chinese, I had to guide them somehow through more than 2,000 miles in China, and then into Southeast Asia.
 The journey by bus took one week, and we were almost caught several times.
 One time, our bus was stopped and boarded by a Chinese police officer.
 He took everyone's I.D. cards, and he started asking them questions.
 Since my family couldn't understand Chinese, I thought my family was going to be arrested.
 As the Chinese officer approached my family, I impulsively stood up, and I told him that these are deaf and dumb people that I was chaperoning.
-He looked at me suspiciously, but luckily he believed me.
+He looked at me suspiciously, but luckily, he believed me.

-9:11 This was one of the lowest points in my life.
-I did everything to get my family to freedom, and we came so close, but my family was thrown in jail just a short distance from the South Korean embassy.
-I went back and forth between the immigration office and the police station, desperately trying to get my family out, but I didn't have enough money to pay a bribe or fine anymore.
+9:12 This was one of the lowest points in my life.
+I did everything to get my family to freedom, and we came so close, but my family was thrown in jail, just a short distance from the South Korean embassy.
+I went back and forth between the immigration office and the police station, desperately trying to get my family out. but I didn't have enough money to pay a bribe or fine anymore.
 I lost all hope.

 9:43 At that moment, I heard one man's voice ask me, "What's wrong?"

 10:21 I realized that this was a symbolic moment in my life.
-The kind stranger symbolized new hope for me and the North Korean people when we needed it most, and he showed me the kindness of strangers and the support of the international community are truly the rays of hope we North Korean people need.
+The kind stranger symbolized new hope for me and the North Korean people, when we needed it most.
+And he showed me that the kindness of strangers and the support of the international community are truly the rays of hope we North Korean people need.

-10:43 Eventually, after our long journey, my family and I were reunited in South Korea, but getting to freedom is only half the battle.
+10:44 Eventually, after our long journey, my family and I were reunited in South Korea.
+But getting to freedom is only half the battle.
 Many North Koreans are separated from their families, and when they arrive in a new country, they start with little or no money.
 So we can benefit from the international community for education, English language training, job training, and more.
-We can also act as a bridge between the people inside North Korea and the outside world, because many of us stay in contact with family members still inside, and we send information and money that is helping to change North Korea from inside.
+We can also act as a bridge between the people inside North Korea and the outside world.
+Because many of us stay in contact with family members still inside, and we send information and money that is helping to change North Korea from inside.

 11:30 I've been so lucky, received so much help and inspiration in my life, so I want to help give aspiring North Koreans a chance to prosper with international support.
 I'm confident that you will see more and more North Koreans succeeding all over the world, including the TED stage.